-• Fire Direction Center (FDC) - The FDC exercises direct control and supervision of Patriot Fire Units and attached THAAD batteries during the air battle.
+- Fire Direction Center (FDC) The FDC exercises direct control and supervision of Patriot FUs and attached THAAD batteries during the air battle.
 The FDC is responsible for operating the Information Coordination Central (ICC).
 The ICC exchanges data and voice information with the Headquarters Operations Center, the Patriot Fire Unit(s), and the THAAD battery.
-If the Task Force Operations Center is non-mission capable, the ICC can establish TADIL-J as a primary or TADIL-B communications directly with the regional Control and Reporting Center.
+If the Task Force Operations Center is non-mission capable, the ICC can establish TADIL-J as a primary or TADIL-B communications directly with the regional Control and Reporting Center (CRC).
 The Engagement Control Station communicates with the launching stations, other AD units, and higher command headquarters.
 It is the tactical control station that provides the human interface for control of the automated system functions.
-Operators maintain situational awareness of active and passive airspace as well as the status of unit communications and power generators.
+Operators maintain situational awareness of active and passive airspace as well as the status of unit communications and power generators. - Radar provides a broad range of surveillance services that perform target search, acquisition, identification, and tracking functions. - Interceptor the missile that intercepts an incoming hostile missile threat or air breathing threat. - Launch Platforms / Fire Unit truck-mounted launchers transport, aim, and launch missiles.